fieldtrip/website/tutorial/mvpa_light.md

 ## Searchlight analysis ('where')

 Which channels contribute most to classification performance?
 The answer to this question can be used to better interpret the data or to perform feature selection.
-To this end, we will perform classification for each feature separately.
-The result of the searchlight analysis is a classification performance measure for each channel.
+To this end, we will perform a separate classification analysis for each channel.

     cfg = [] ;
     cfg.method      = 'mvpa';